Things to do in Amsterdam, NetherlandsMAP

 The works on permanent display include eight van-Gogh self-portraits, Banks of the Seine, The Yellow House, The Bedroom, Wheatfield with Crows, The Potato Eaters (pictured), Vincent’s Bedroom in Arles, Gaugin's Chair, three versions of Sunflowers, and Irises.

-Other artists represented at the Museum include Gaugin, Manet, Monet and Pissarro.
-Claude Monet's Japanese Bridge, pictured, is probably the most famous painting by another artist.
+Other artists represented at the Museum include Gaugin, Monet, Manet (including the Jetty at Boulogne Sur Mer and 22 prints) and Pissarro.
+Claude Monet's Japanese Bridge is probably the most famous painting by another artist.

 Holland was invaded in 1940, and in 1942 Anne Frank and her family received a 'call-up' to the German concentration camps.
 Fearing that this day would arrive, Frank's family had made preparations to go into hiding in the empty rear section of a building owned by Frank's father's company.